What Physicists and Astronomers Do

 Physicists and astronomers typically do the following:

-- Develop scientific theories and models to explain the properties of the natural world, such as atom formation
+- Develop scientific theories and models that attempt to explain the properties of the natural world, such as atom formation or the force of gravity

 - Plan and conduct scientific experiments and studies to test theories and discover properties of matter and energy